-a) Red LED's There are two red LED's located at the top left hand side (TXA and TXB).
-These LED's signify that serial communication (Duplexing ect) is active at the relevant port (CON1 and CON2).
-A third red LED will be found bottom left, when lit signifies the DJR relay has tripped. b) Green LED's - There are two green LED's located in the left hand corner of the motherboard (+5V and +24V).
+a) Red LED's located at the top

+left hand side (TXA and TXB).
+These LED's signify that serial communication (Duplexing etc) is active at the relevant port b) Green LED's - There are two green LED's located in the left hand corner of the motherboard (+5V and +24V).
 These LED's signify that the 5V DC and the 24VDC supplies are present on the motherboard.